 Endurance owns a 100% interest in 16 Yukon quartz claims located in the Watson Lake District, Yukon Territory immediately west of the Bandito Property.
 The claims were staked to cover a previously mapped intrusive syenite and/or trachyte breccia.
 The breccia on Fuego is similar to breccia mapped on the Bandito Property.
 Historic sampling suggests that the Fuego Property also hosts potential for shale-hosted zinc and lead mineralization.

-Flint Lake (Dogpaw) JV Gold Project, Ontario, Canada (22% JV interest)
+Dogpaw Royalty, Ontario, Canada (2.5% NSR)